QMCPy: A Python package for randomized low-discrepancy sequences, quasi-Monte Carlo, and fast kernel methods: Motivating problems

-\begin{description} \item[Discrepancy Computation] The error of the approximation \eqref{eq:mc_approx} can be bounded by the product of two terms: a measure of variation of the function $f$ and a measure of the discrepancy of the point set $\{\bx_i\}_{i=0}^{n-1}$.
-The most well known bound of this type is the Koksma--Hlawka inequality \citep{hickernell.generalized_discrepancy_quadrature_error_bound,dick.high_dim_integration_qmc_way,hickernell1999goodness,niederreiter.qmc_book}.
-The discrepancy is frequently computed when designing and evaluating low-discrepancy point sets, see \citep{rusch2024message} for a newer idea in this area where good point sets are generated using neural networks trained with a discrepancy-based loss function.
+\begin{description} \item[Kernelized worst-case error computations.]
+The error of the approximation \eqref{eq:mc_approx} can be bounded by the product of two terms: a measure of variation of the function $f$ and a measure of the discrepancy of the point set $\{\bx_i\}_{i=0}^{n-1}$.
+A classical example of this type of bound is the Koksma--Hlawka inequality \citep{hickernell.generalized_discrepancy_quadrature_error_bound,dick.high_dim_integration_qmc_way,hickernell1999goodness,niederreiter.qmc_book}.
+The discrepancy can be used to design low-discrepancy point sets. \citet{rusch2024message} present a newer idea in this area where good point sets are generated using neural networks trained with a discrepancy-based loss function.

-Let us consider the more general setting of approximating the mean $\mu$ in \eqref{eq:mc_approx} by a weighted cubature rule $\sum_{i=0}^{n-1} \omega_i f(\bx_i)$.
-If $f$ is assumed to lie in the RKHS $H$ with kernel $K$, the discrepancy in the error bound of such a cubature rule takes the form
+Let us consider the more general setting of approximating the mean $\mu$ in \eqref{eq:mc_approx} by a weighted cubature scheme $\sum_{i=0}^{n-1} \omega_i f(\bx_i)$.
+If $f$ is assumed to lie in the RKHS $H$ with kernel $K$, then \citet{hickernell.generalized_discrepancy_quadrature_error_bound} showed that the squared worst-case error equals the generalized kernel discrepancy which takes the form